AaltoSciComp/scicomp-docs/aalto/zulip/instructors.rst

 .. note::

-   From the academic year 2022-2023, Zulip will be available for all Aalto courses.
-From July 21th onwards, chat realms can be requested using the new form at `https://zulip.aalto.fi/requests/ <https://zulip.aalto.fi/requests/>`_.
+   Chat realms can be requested using the form at `https://zulip.aalto.fi/requests/ <https://zulip.aalto.fi/requests/>`_.

 .. note::